curl/everything-curl/usingcurl-returns.md

 the operation went as planned.

 If you write a shell script or batch file that invokes curl, you can always check the return code to detect problems in the invoked command.
-Below here, you'll find a list of return codes as of the time of this writing.
+Below, you'll find a list of return codes as of the time of this writing.
 Over time we tend to slowly add new ones so if you get a code back not listed here, please refer to more updated curl documentation for aid.

-A very basic unix shell script could look like something like this:
+A very basic Unix shell script could look like something like this:

     #!/bin/sh
     curl http://example.com